GoogleCloudPlatform/gcloud-maven-plugin/README.md

 ## Run and test your app with the Cloud SDK development server

-During the development phase, you can run and test your app at any time in the development server by invoking the App Engine Maven plugin.
+During the development phase, you can run and test your app at any time in the development server by invoking the Cloud SDK App Engine Maven plugin.

 To run your app in the development server: